realfresh/path_of_dev/src/posts/making-sense-of-git-and-github.md

 I believe the **best way to learn something is to first understand its purpose and the surrounding context**.
 Let's start with that before we get into how to use these tools.

-## What is Git & what it's purpose?
+## What is Git & what is its purpose?

 Git, according to the Wikipedia definition, "is a distributed version-control system for tracking changes in source code during software development".
 Let me break down exactly what this means and why it’s important.
 First, let’s establish the obvious...